otj202/lightning/master/README.md

 TODO: configure LinkerD to run in your cluster and add it to the deployment script. (we can wait on this, until we actually start spinning up load balancers...)

+TODO: if you can, make the package just :

+	` package lightning; `